 We have over 14,000 quartz and granite slabs in stock!
 Take a look, and we’ll be happy to help you make your choice.

 What Should You Consider to Make the Final Quartz vs. Granite Cost Decision?

 Quartz: This engineered stone is available in colors ranging from the pearliest of whites to the truest of blacks.
-Quartz has a deep, three-dimensional appearance, much like natural stone, and because it’s manufactured, contains consistent patterns with hardly any perfection.
+Quartz has a deep, three-dimensional appearance, much like natural stone.
+Because it’s manufactured, it contains consistent patterns.
 These countertops have some unique veining patterns that can’t be found in natural stone.

 Granite: This stone comes in variations of white, black, gray, beige, and brown.
-Each granite slab is one-of-a-kind and will contain some imperfections because it’s a natural stone.
+Each granite slab is one-of-a-kind and contains some naturally occurring imperfections.
 Granite contains flecks and veins of a rich and colorful variety; some even look like marble.
 Patterns vary from veins to mottled specks and larger splotches.

-Quartz: The fact that these countertops are made with quartz particles and polymer resin greatly enhances their durability and reduces porosity.
-However, they are not as heat-resistant as granite.
-Quartz does not contain any striations, so the risk of cracking or chipping is low.
+Quartz: The fact that these countertops are made with quartz particles and polymer resins makes them more durable and reduces porosity.
+However, they’re not as heat-resistant as granite.
+Quartz doesn’t contain any striations, so the risk of cracking or chipping is low.

 Granite: Granite is incredibly durable but comes in second place to quartz when it comes to daily wear and tear.
 As a natural stone, it needs to be sealed with resin-based binders to increase resistance to standard damages.
 While unlikely to happen if handled with care, granite countertops are prone to cracks and chips.

 Quartz: Quartz countertops cost considerably less to maintain than granite.
 Quartz is less porous and less prone to staining and chipping.
 It comes pre-sealed and can be easily maintained by wiping down and cleaning with gentle soap products.